Hayner: Santos

 On 29 December 2023, Hayner was announced at Santos, also relegated to the second division, on a one-year loan deal.
 He made his debut for the club the following 20 January, replacing fellow debutant Aderlan in a 1–0 away win over Botafogo-SP.

 Hayner scored his first goal for Peixe on 11 February 2024, netting the opener in a 2–2 away draw against Mirassol.
 Despite being named the best right-back of the 2024 Campeonato Paulista, he was often used in the other flank during the competition.

 In April 2024, Santos reached an agreement with Azuriz for the permanent transfer of Hayner, paying R$ 1.7 million for 60% of his economic rights, with the deal being effective the following 1 January.
 However, he subsequently lost his starting spot on both sides: to youth prospect JP Chermont on the right, and to new signing Gonzalo Escobar on the left.

 Loan to CRB

 On 28 February 2025, after being separated from the first team squad at Santos, Hayner moved to CRB on loan.

+Loan to Vila Nova

+On 8 January 2026, Hayner agreed to join Vila Nova also in the second division on loan.